Hillary Clinton wasn’t trying to ‘close the door’ on 2020 when she said she was not running: report

 HILLARY CLINTON REPLIES TO TRUMP'S TWEET ON HER 2020 ANNOUNCEMENT WITH 'MEAN GIRLS' GIF

-But late Tuesday, Maggie Haberman, the political reporter for the New York Times, tweeted that she spoke with a person close to the former secretary of state.
+But late Tuesday, Maggie Haberman, a political reporter for the New York Times, tweeted that she spoke with a person close to the former secretary of state.
 The unnamed source said Clinton was not trying to "be emphatic and close the door on running" with the comment and was apparently "surprised" at the reaction.

-"The person also says she is extremely unlikely to run, but that she remains bothered that she's expected to close the door on it when, say, John Kerry isn't She has told her team she is waiting at least to see the Mueller report," Haberman tweeted.
+"The person also says [Clinton] is extremely unlikely to run, but that she remains bothered that she's expected to close the door on it when, say, John Kerry isn't.
+She has told her team she is waiting at least to see the Mueller report," Haberman tweeted.

-There is little buzz about any potential Kerry announcement, but there is clear interest in a potential Joe Biden bid.
+There is little buzz about a potential Kerry announcement, but there is clear interest in a potential Joe Biden bid.
 Recent polls have him leading the field of Democrats who have already announced.
 With Michael Bloomberg out of the way, there seems to be a clear path for a more centrist Democrat.

+Those interested in Biden's decision include New York Gov. Andrew Cuomo and former Virginia Gov. Terry McAuliffe, who are reportedly in "wait-and-see" mode on their own potential candidacies until Biden ends his "Hamlet act," according to Politico.

 HILLARY CLINTON SAYS COUNTRY IS IN 'FULL-FLEDGED CRISIS' DURING SPEECH IN SELMA TO MARK 'BLOODY SUNDAY'